How to Tell If Brake Rotors Are Bad [Sign And Solutions]

 2. Vibration from Brakes

-This is also another common occurring that bad rotors project.
+This is also another common occurrence that bad rotors project.
 It so happens that when you press on the brake pedal, you suddenly feel excessive pulsation or vibration.
 The vibration could be felt either at the pedal or from your steering wheel.
 This problem occurs when a rotor is badly warped or worn.

 3. Grooves Or Score Marks on the Rotor